sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 ### Hotkeys View

-There is a utility view that allows you to see all hotkeys registered by different applications.
+There is a utility view that allows you to see all hotkeys registered by different apps.
 You can open it from the [**Glue42 Enterprise**](https://glue42.com/enterprise/) tray icon menu - right-click on the tray icon to display the menu.
 When you click on the Hotkeys item you will see a list of the hotkeys registered by your app:

 ![Hotkeys](../../images/platform-features/hotkeys.gif)